Rory-Mac/personal-website/Low-Level Programming/Automata Theory.markdown

 title: Automata Theory
 ---
 <h4>Automata Theory</h4>
-<p>Any statement in propositional logic maps to a boolean function, and any boolean function can be expressed in conjunctive normal form
+<p>Any statement in propositional logic maps to a boolean function that can be expressed in conjunctive normal form (CNF).
-(CNF).
-Consider finding the CNF of a full adder:
+Consider the CNF of a full adder:
 \[
   \begin{array}{| c | c | c | c | c }
   c_{in} & p & q & s & c_{out} \\